Pupilometer: Automated Pupillometry

-Using automated pupillometers and algorithms, NeurOptics' Neurological Pupil index (NPi) can offer a consolidated parametric approach to mitigate subjectivity.
+Another automated pupillometer named NeurOptics' Neurological Pupil index (NPi) can offer a consolidated parametric approach to mitigate subjectivity.

+The NeuroLight and NPi pupillometer are both device for measuring pupils but differ significantly in terms of ergonomics and functionality.
+The main distinction lies in the NPi's use of a transparent eyecup that contains an electronic component for patient identification and results recording, making it unique to each patient.
+This consumable allows ambient light to pass through, which can lead to data reproducibility issues.
+On the other hand, NeuroLight features a touchscreen display and utilizes a reusable opaque eyecup that isolates from ambient light.

-The NPi and automated pupillometry have also recently been included in the updated 2020 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) as an objective measurement supporting brain injury prognosis in patients following cardiac arrest.
+The NPi and automated pupillometry such as NeuroLight (QPi) have also recently been included in the updated 2020 American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) as an objective measurement supporting brain injury prognosis in patients following cardiac arrest.
 Studies published in peer-reviewed journals continue to demonstrate the effectiveness of NeurOptics' NPi in helping clinicians improve patient outcomes.

 The most effective way to use an automated pupillometer is to establish the earliest possible baseline measurement when the patient is admitted into the critical care unit or emergency department, and then trend for changes over time.

+The use of automated pupillometry in critical care is a natural progression in technology for routine examination.

+The pupillometer does not modify the clinical interest of the routine assessment; it removes the margin of error by giving measurements instead of evaluations.

+Taking a measurement with a pupillometer is very easy and healthcare professionals can start the measurement without the need of calibration.
+To avoid artifacts in the measurement, it is recommended to use a pupillometer with an opaque eyecup to ambient light.
+If the eyecup is translucent the ambient light can have a negative impact on the measurements and on their reproducibility.

+The NeuroLight pupillometer can overcome these constraints thanks to its opaque eyecup.

 Pupil response

 Many automated pupilometers can also function as a type of pupil response monitor by measuring pupil dilation in response to a visual stimulus.